Matsugoro Okuda: Teaching in Tokyo

+Retirement in Morioka

 Okuda among his students in Morioka.

 Okuda didn't participate further in the Kodokan-Totsuka rivalry, and in 1893 he moved his field of activity to the Iwate Prefecture by invitation of governor Ichizo Hattori.
 As a consequence, he was not among the jujutsu masters gathered by Kano at the Dai Nippon Butoku Kai to inaugurate its jujutsu division in 1895 either.
 However, Okuda would join at some point, being granted the title of honorary judo master (柔道範士, judo hanshi).
 In 1901, he opened a judo dojo in the city of Morioka, and he became a usual attender of tournaments and events while keeping his police teacher job.
 His high knowledge and personal approach to throws were popularly nicknamed his "assassination technique" (殺気の技, sakki no waza), possibly in reference to his purported participation in the killings of the Shinsengumi.

-Okuda had a last highlight in 1903 when he faced a young Kyuzo Mifune in a sparring, throwing him four times, though not without predicting Mifune would become a judo legend.
+Okuda had a last highlight in 1903 when he received a young Kyuzo Mifune in his dojo in Morioka, sparring with him and throwing Mifune four times, though not without predicting Mifune would become a judo legend.
 Afterwards, he dedicated himself to teaching, becoming the master of judo historian Fukuichiro Haruyama.
 Okuda died in his house in 1931.